ZContent/icalendar/README.md

 The ZCiCal() object supports reading a range of events to minimize memory needs.
 - The library ignores timezone info when importing files, instead utilizing PHP's timezone library for calculations (timezones are supported when exporting files).
-Imported timezones need to be aliased to a (PHP supported timezone)[http://php.net/manual/en/timezones.php].
+Imported timezones need to be aliased to a [PHP supported timezone](http://php.net/manual/en/timezones.php).
 - At this time, the library does not support the "BYSETPOS" option in RRULE items.
 - At this time, the maximum date supported is 2036 to avoid date math issues with 32 bit systems.